- Most home coffee makers use a simple heating design to brew coffee

 Here are some common problems I started to experience:

-- You put ten cups of water to brew but you only get six cups of brewed coffee
+- You put ten cups of water to brew but only get six cups of brewed coffee

 - Excessive gurgling noise